suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 > *A technical outage so massive, unprecedented, impactful —  why is it we only care about our technical dependencies after the failsafes have been broken?*

 Leaving the house without a phone, being offline in a new city, losing access to an important account; these are things we generally try to avoid.
 The smallest hiccup in our technical routines makes us not only deeply uncomfortable, but increasingly, incapable.
-When faced with this, why are we not more concerned about all the flimsy technical layers and facbrics that envelop our lives, *before* they imminently rip?
+When faced with this, why are we not more concerned about all the flimsy technical layers and fabrics that envelop our lives, *before* they imminently rip?

 While the double Crowdstrike + Azure security whammy unfolding over the weekend has everyone up its arms, on any normal day our technical concerns rarely start before most system foundations have given out.
 When a security patch pushed by Crowdstrike on Thursday did just that — rendering millions of Windows devices inoperable in the process — cost projections are since running in the billions, with almost as many lives and occupations afflicted and no less concerned sysadmin faces.
 A wake-up call, if you or any of your company devices were unlucky enough to have been fed the unduly update.

 As IT specialists scramble a solution (complicated by how affected devices have been ‘soft-bricked’ and are difficult to debug remotely), folks on the ground have been met with a harsh reality of all the critical computational work we have since outsourced.
 We haven’t completely forgotten how to operate a pen and paper, but we are close.
-I don’t want to lament this apparent loss of skill, but am worried about the finer print of our technical contract: *we are blind to how technologies fail us, all the time*.
+I don’t lament this apparent loss of skill, but am worried about the finer print of our technical contract: *we are blind to how technologies fail us, all the time*.

 ### Being system illiterate